BanaanaaHammock/uReg/README.md

 **Integration:**

-You should now replace the entire line `133` of `NetworkManagerMMO.cs` with the following
+1. Update line `133` of `NetworkManagerMMO.cs` with the following:
 `var request = new WWW("http://domain.com/uReg.php?id="+id+"&pw="+pw);`.

-Note: make sure to uncomment the 3 lines below the `var request` variable,
+2. Uncomment the 3 lines below the `var request` variable,

-Finally update line `161` to the following:
+3. Finally Update line `161` to the following:
 `if (Utils.IsNullOrWhiteSpace(id) && Utils.IsNullOrWhiteSpace(pw)) {`

 That's it! you now have a simple flat file solution for user registrations ready to go!
 Enjoy!